Udinic/SyncAdapter/README.md

 Sync Adapter
 ========================

-A sample app to deomnstrate the use of Sync Adapters.
+A sample app to demonstrate the use of Sync Adapters.

 A full explenation sync adapters and this app is on my blog post: http://udinic.wordpress.com/2013/07/24/write-your-own-android-sync-adapter/.